-Both are all terrain tires that provide capable off-road traction combined with a responsive and predictable off-road ride.
-Void ratio and tread depth of Geolandar is higher than KO2, making it a better choice for off-roading.
+Both the Yokohama Geolandar XAT and the BF Goodrich KO2 are marketed as all terrain tires that provide capable off-road traction combined with a responsive and predictable on-road ride, though the design of Geolandar show a different story.

 OUR LATEST VIDEOS

-Geolandar’s innovative compound is molded into the aggressive symmetric pattern that features “Five Pitch Block Variation” along with a higher void ratio, giving this tire less area to connect with the road, making its off-road traction superior.
+The Yokohama Geolandar’s innovative compound is molded into the aggressive symmetric pattern that features “Five Pitch Block Variation” along with a higher void ratio.

 The higher built quality not only increases its strength against treadwear but also improves its durability and mileage.

-On the other side the BFG KO2 has a comparatively closed tread pattern, the grooves are narrower and tread blocks are larger.
+On the other side the BFG KO2 has a comparatively closed tread pattern, the grooves are narrower and tread blocks are larger with numerous siping.

 The higher contact patch enables the tire to provide higher traction on road.